 6. The Hoover Dam

-The Hoover Dam is a concrete arch-gravity dam on the border of the U.S. states of Nevada and Arizona.
-It’s located in the Black Canyon of the Colorado River, one of the biggest rivers in the south-west of the United States and northern Mexico.
+Hoover Dam is a concrete arch-gravity dam on the border of the U.S. states of Nevada and Arizona.
+It’s located in the Black Canyon of the Colorado River, one of the biggest rivers in the southwest of the United States and northern Mexico.

 The construction of this monumental dam didn’t just require thousands of workers to be employed at a minimum wage, the ruthless pace set by chief engineer Frank Crowe resulted in the loss of over 100 lives.

-The dam was initially called Boulder Dam until its name was changed to Hoover Dam in 1947 after President Herbert Hoover, and is located near Boulder City in Nevada, a city that was originally created for the workers.
+This famous dam was initially called Boulder Dam until its name was changed to Hoover Dam in 1947 after President Herbert Hoover, and is located near Boulder City in Nevada, a city that was created for the workers.

 7. Panama Canal